-I covered 20,000+ miles over the Western half of the continent, visited some 15 National Parks, and spent more time camping in a single year than perhaps in my entire life.
+I covered 20,000+ miles over the western half of the continent, visited some 15 National Parks, and spent more time camping in a single year than perhaps in my entire life.

-In the process I learned a lot about myself, about road trip travel, and about this big, beautiful country that I call home.
+In the process, I learned a lot about myself, about road trip travel, and about this big, beautiful country that I call home.

-1. People Are Really Nice
+1. People Are Nice

-Turns out it is.
+It turns out it is.
 Or at least it can be if you are putting yourself out there and are receptive to it.

 If you put yourself out there and are open to the generosity of your strangers, you'll be surprised at what you find.

-2. It's a Really Big Place
+2. It's a Big Place

-I spent the better part of 9 months tick tacking my way across the western half of the USA and Canada and still only saw a fraction of the major cities, National Parks, and wide open spaces.
+I spent the better part of nine months tick-tacking my way across the western half of the USA and Canada and still only saw a fraction of the major cities, National Parks, and wide-open spaces.

-That's to say nothing of everything that lies between the Rockies and the Eastern Seaboard.
+That's to say nothing of everything that lies between the Rockies and the Eastern seaboard.

 But traveling widely across your own country can also instill in you a greater appreciation for what lies a little closer to home.

 3. We Do Nature With Public Access Like Nobody Else

-In the United States there are vast swaths of land within the public domain from the National Parks, Forest Service, Bureau of Land Management, and more.
+In the United States, there are vast swaths of land within the public domain from the National Parks, Forest Service, Bureau of Land Management, and more.

-During my lengthy travels I only paid to camp or stay somewhere a handful of times.
+During my lengthy travels, I only paid to camp or stay somewhere a handful of times.

 4. Adventure Can Be Found Everywhere

-International travel can often be a shortcut to adventure–everything is new and different, and even the simplest of tasks like running errands can be a big challenge in your day-to-day life, especially with the added language barrier.
+Everything is new and different, and even the simplest tasks like running errands can be a big challenge in your day-to-day life, especially with the added language barrier.

 The more you can cultivate an open and interested attitude about the things that surround you and your most familiar places, the more you will get out of your far-flung adventures and out of life in general.

-From Jack Kerouac's On the Road to John Steinbeck's Travels with Charley–the road and the automobile are perhaps nowhere else so inextricably linked to a cultural identity as they are within the United States.
+From Jack Kerouac's On the Road to John Steinbeck's Travels with Charley–the road and the automobile are perhaps nowhere else so inextricably linked to cultural identity as they are within the United States.

-Whether you are native-born or a visitor to the US, you should absolutely make it a priority to see the country as so many generations before you have–from behind the wheel and on the open road.
+Whether you are native-born or a visitor to the US, you should make it a priority to see the country as so many generations before you have–from behind the wheel and on the open road.

 This post was brought to you in partnership with Motorhome USA.